 - Palm Springs has accommodation options ranging from boutique hotels to five-star resorts.
 Visit the Greater Palm Springs destination website to find your perfect place to stay.

-- If you want to learn more about Palm Springs architecture and design, be sure to visit the city during Modernism Week (Feb 15 – 25, 2018) or the Modernism Week Fall Preview in November.
+- If you want to learn more about Palm Springs architecture and design, be sure to visit the city during Modernism Week (February 16 – 26, 2023).

 - The following Google map includes our favourite things to do in Palm Springs with kids and family-friendly places to eat and shop.